Multiple RuntimeBroker.exe in Task Manager – What to Do?

 What is Runtime Broker?

-Runtime Broker is a core program included in the Microsoft Windows operating system.
+Runtime Broker is a core program included in the Onboarding Training of Microsoft Windows operating system.
 It has been around since the release of Windows 8 and keeps working with the current version.

 Runtime Broker is a relatively small file that doesn’t take up much disk space, and normally running it does not result in a high CPU.